MousaviSajad/SleepEEGNet/README.md

 ## Train

-* Modify args settings in seq2seq_sleep_sleep-EDF.py for the each dataset.
+* Modify args settings in seq2seq_sleep_sleep-EDF.py for each dataset.

 * For example, run the below script to train SleepEEGNET model with the 20-fold cross-validation using Fpz-Cz channel of the Sleep_EDF (2013) dataset:
 ```